GiacomoZara/LUS_assignment1_2018/README.md

 ###Running the code

 The file named `script_complete.py` runs sequentially all the attempts made, with the different parameters chosen.
-The file named `script.py`, intead, only runs the procedure that gave the best result.
+The file named `script.py`, instead, only runs the procedure that gave the best result.
 Provided that the folder system respects the delivered one, only the "script.py" file (or "script_complete.py" if interested in all the results) needs to be run with the following command:

 `python3 script.py`